 - Latine STEM students listed an average of about five key supporters, or "alters," within their personal, academic, and career discussion networks.
 On average, students report feeling close or very close to the alters they listed. - A majority of alters were identified as Latine or of multi-racial identities that include a Latine identity.
-About 51% of alters were identified as cisgender women, 39% were cisgender men, and 4% were gender diverse. - Most student networks center around alters who are friends, family members, and fellow college students. - Stronger, closer relationships to alters are positively associated with alters providing a wide variety of social supports (e.g. material aid, maintaining hopes, engaging in leisure) with the notable exception of help navigating campus. - Alters' status as family members is significantly associated with providing material aid, helping Latine students maintain hopes and aspirations, and modeling ways of caring, coping, or providing for members of the students' community. - The number of alters students listed, how close they were to these alters, and having an alter who helped navigate college life are significantly and positively related to students' sense of belonging. - Latine students' science identity is positively associated with relationship strength, as well as having a community role model(s) (β =.696; p=.006). - On the other hand, having more close-knit networks is negatively associated with science identity.
+About 51% of alters were identified as cisgender women, 39% were cisgender men, and 4% were gender diverse. - Most student networks center around alters who are friends, family members, and fellow college students.
+For example, 37 percent of the alters students listed are family members. - Stronger, closer relationships to alters are positively associated with alters providing a wide variety of social supports (e.g. material aid, maintaining hopes, engaging in leisure) with the notable exception of help navigating campus. - Alters' status as family members is significantly associated with providing material aid, helping Latine students maintain hopes and aspirations, and modeling ways of caring, coping, or providing for members of the students' community. - The number of alters students listed, how close they were to these alters, and having an alter who helped navigate college life are significantly and positively related to students' sense of belonging. - Latine students' STEM identity is positively associated with relationship strength, as well as having a community role model(s) (β=.696; p=.006). - On the other hand, having more close-knit networks is negatively associated with STEM identity.